pietgeursen/conways_c/README.md

 ```

 - If you haven't seen casting ( the `(bool *)` bit) before, have a google.
+- Same for `sizeof`
 - Go find the docs for malloc.
 What does it do if there isn't enough memory to allocate and it fails?
-This function could be improved to make it safer.
+How would you improve this function to make it safer.
+- The return type of the function should actually be `bool **` to make things easier but we can delve into that later.

 ## Setup